skycoin/skybian/docs/skywire-pk-endpoint-spec.md

 1. Ensure the visor's keypair exists before issuing `GET /api/pk`.
    `cipher.PubKey.Set()` goes through `secp256k1.VerifyPubkey` (actual curve
    membership check) — synthetic strings of the form `02|03 + 64 hex` do
    **not** pass it, so we cannot fake a PK for the discovery probe.
-Concrete path used in skybian: run `skywire-cli config gen -o /opt/skywire/skywire.json` once at the top of `skymanager`, grep the PK out of the resulting JSON, and pass it via `-H "SW-Public: <pk>"`. `skywire-autoconfig` later regenerates with `-r`, which retains the keypair (so the PK we advertised in the probe stays stable).
+   Concrete path used in skybian: call `skywire autoconfig 1` (visor with no remote hypervisor — its first action is `cli config gen` which materializes `/opt/skywire/skywire.json` + keypair).
+Then grep the PK out of the resulting JSON and pass it via `-H "SW-Public: <pk>"`.
+The second `skywire autoconfig <hv-pk>` regenerates with `-r`, which retains the keypair, so the PK we advertised stays stable.
-2. Set `ENABLEPKENDPOINT=true` in the environment seen by every `skywire-cli config gen` call.
-The `--pk-endpoint` flag's default is `scriptExecBool("${ENABLEPKENDPOINT:-false}")` and `config gen -r` resets `EnablePKEndpoint` from the flag (not from the prior config) on every regen, so this **must** live in the env — `/etc/profile.d/skyenv.sh` is the right place since `skywire-autoconfig` sources it on every run.
+2. Write `ENABLEPKENDPOINT=true` into the **SKYENV file** (default `/etc/skywire.conf`) before the first `skywire autoconfig` call.
+The `--pk-endpoint` flag's default is `cmdutil.SkyenvBool("${ENABLEPKENDPOINT:-false}", skyenvfile)` and `cmdutil.SkyenvFile.Eval` reads only from the parsed env file — there is **no `os.Getenv` fallback**.
+Setting `ENABLEPKENDPOINT=true` in the process environment (or in `/etc/profile.d/skyenv.sh`) does nothing. `cli config gen` sets `EnablePKEndpoint` unconditionally from the flag on every regen, so `-r` retention doesn't help either — the skyenv file is the only durable home for this value.
+3. The new `skywire autoconfig` subcommand (Go) supersedes the old `skywire-autoconfig` bash script; all calls in `skymanager.sh` use the subcommand form. `collectSkyenvEdits` in autoconfig.go does NOT map `--pk-endpoint` to a skyenv edit, so we can't rely on `skywire autoconfig --pk-endpoint` — the line has to be written directly.
+If you'd prefer to surface `ENABLEPKENDPOINT` as a first-class `skywire autoconfig` flag in the future, the wiring would live in `pkg/skywireconfig/autoconfigcmd` + `collectSkyenvEdits` + `pkg/skywireconfig/autoconfigcmd.EnvMap()`.

 ### Out of scope